-If you’ve installed your Windows with an MAK product key and now want to change it to KMS or installed a clean OS (never activated), and need to activate your Windows copy on the corporate KMS server, this guide will definitely help you.
+If you’ve installed your Windows with a MAK product key and now want to change it to KMS or install a clean OS (never activated), this guide will definitely help you.
+It also can be useful if you want to activate your Windows copy on the corporate KMS server, this guide will definitely help you.

-Microsoft offers two ways of Windows and MS Office copies activation for corporate customers under volume license program.
+Microsoft offers two ways of Windows and MS Office activation for corporate customers under the volume license program.
 They can use MAK and KMS keys for activation.

-- MAK (Multiple Activation Keys)—a MAK license is similar to a Retail (box) license, but allows you to activate several copies of the Windows operating system using a single MAK key.
-The number of activations is limited and depends on the type of your license agreement (Open, Select or Enterprise Agreement).
-A Windows copy with the MAK key installed must be activated via the Internet or by phone;
+- MAK (Multiple Activation Keys)—MAK license is like a Retail (box) license, but allows to activate several copies of Windows using a single MAK key.
+The number of activations limited.
+It depends on the type of your license agreement (Open, Select, or Enterprise Agreement).
+You must activate Windows copy with the MAK key installed via the Internet or by phone;

 - KMS (Key Management Service)—this is an activation type for enterprise customers.
-The KMS activation server allows you to activate corporate versions of Windows operating systems and Microsoft Office products within the enterprise network.
-The KMS infrastructure is very simple: just install Volume Activation Services role on Windows Server, add your KMS Host Key (from Microsoft Volume Licensing Service Center) and activate your corporate KMS server on Microsoft (this operation is performed only once).
-After that your enterprise KMS clients can send activation requests to the KMS server and activate on it.
+The KMS activation server allows to activate corporate versions of Windows OSs and Microsoft Office products within the enterprise network.
+The KMS infrastructure is very simple: install Volume Activation Services role on Windows Server, add your KMS Host Key (from Microsoft Volume Licensing Service Center), and activate your corporate KMS server on Microsoft (perform this only once).
+After that, your enterprise KMS clients can send activation requests to the KMS server and activate with it.

 The main advantages of KMS activation:

 - In case the KMS server is damaged or lost, there is nothing to restore from backup on the KMS server.
-Just install a new server, install KMS role, enter the KMS host key, activate—and everything is ready to go!;
+Install a new server, install KMS role, enter the KMS host key, activate—and everything is ready to go!;

-- In the AD domain instead of KMS activation, you can use its version optimized for Active Directory—ADBA (Active Directory Based Activation);
+- Instead of a KMS activation, in the AD domain you can use the Active Directory optimized version—ADBA (Active Directory Based Activation);

 - KMS infrastructure is simple and extensible, one KMS server can serve thousands of clients.